WHO EviMaPS: Evidence Mapping of Psychosocial Supports

 WHO EviMaPS: Evidence Mapping of Psychosocial Supports project.

-• Identify what MHPSS policies, programs and interventions are in practice or emerging to reduce risks, promote protective factors and reduce the impacts of disasters.
+• Phase 1 practice mapping to identify existing and emerging MHPSS policies and programs to reduce risks, promote protective factors and reduce the impacts of disasters.

 Responsible Researcher: